Project Management

 How does understanding S-Curves help with project management?

 With the help of S-Curves, you can successfully track project progress.
-Specifically, S-Curve shows how the project uses resources, financial and human, against the initially allocated amount.
-Did you know that only 50% of project managers baseline their project schedule, making it quite challenging to overview the actual progress?
+Specifically, the S-Curve shows how the project uses resources, financial and human, against the initially allocated amount.
+Only 50% of project managers baseline their project schedule, making it quite challenging to overview the actual progress.

 On the other hand, if you plot an S-Curve during project initiation, applying estimates like costs and man-hours, you have a baseline to monitor progress against.
 PMs can plan actual resource use during the project to identify how well it matches what's expected.